loveencounterflow/egyptian/README.md

 In fact, our [nesawat] is somewhat closer to the reconstructed pronunciation than the traditional Egyptological reading.

+### Reading without Final -t

+Wolfgang Schenkel, in his article 'Das Wort für "König (von Oberägypten)"' (*Göttinger Miszellen* 94, 1986, pp57–73) has, IMHO quite convincingly, argued that the 𓏏 below the sedge hieroglyph in the word for "king", often rendered as *nswt*, originated in an early stage of the written language as a variant form to write 𓊃 *z*, which he emphasized was not pronounced [z] but more likely [ts], so the word for "king" would have to be reconstructed as \*[nzw] at that early stage.
+Later, the distinction between 𓊃 and 𓋴 vanished (as is well attested e.g. by their free variation in the cartouches of Ramesses II) but the spelling remained the same due to the overall very conservative nature of hieroglyphic orthography.
+If true, the 𓏏 in the word for "king" would then be similar to the 𓆑 in the word for "father", 𓇋𓏏𓆑, where a monoliteral is present but silent (although their origins are likely due to dissimilar reasons).

+If accepted, our reading for "king" should then be ['nesaw] ... ['nesɔw] ... ['nesuw].

 ## Unas / Wnjs